ministryofjustice/manage-recalls-ui/docs/running-app.md

 You can also check that the prometheus metrics are being served correctly on `http://localhost:3001/metrics`

-### Rerunning the ui
+## Re-starting the ui

-In order to restart the ui during development changes, kill the ui by running
+In order to restart the ui after code changes, kill the ui by running

 `npm run kill`